alex-bochkarev/Probs-SMTB-21/README.txt

 ══════════════════════════

   I am having hard times recommending good literature in English, but:
+  • 🌍 *Online:*
-  • 🌍 *online:* there are hardcore (but exciting!) university courses.
+    ⁃ there are hardcore (but exciting!) university courses.
 E.g., [Probability - The Science of Uncertainty and Data] by MiTx (edx.org).
 I think it overlaps to an extent with the [OCW].
+    ⁃ Usually, there are surprisingly good wiki articles on specific distributions (e.g., [binomial])
   • 📖 *book:* There is a classical book by Sheldon M. Ross *"Introduction to Probability Models"*.
 Pretty long, but comprehensive, and definitely might be useful if you want to look up